Correcting Minor Misbehavior in School

 The "It is time" phrase presupposes that "this is just the way things are" and doesn't seem like you are giving a direct command that invites a challenge.

 Think about what behaviors you need, and state them calmly and clearly.

-"I need to have everyone finishing their work so we can all have plenty of time for the next (fun) activity."
+"I need to have everyone finishing their work so we have plenty of time for the next (fun) activity."

-Sometimes when I am giving a field trip tour to school groups, and lecturing about items in the history museum, I will have children talking to each other.
+Sometimes when I am giving a field trip tour to school groups, and lecturing about items in the history museum, I will have children talking to each other in the back of a group.
 I say, "I need to have good listeners, now."
 This is always more effective than saying "Stop Talking!" in a demanding way.

 Another effective tactic to bring the desired behavior form a child is to ask a question.